DMuirheadLayershift/wordpress-playground-RYU-57335-939/README.md

 # WordPress Playground and PHP WASM (WebAssembly)

+ This page has been modified to give a test.

 [Project Page](https://developer.wordpress.org/playground/) | [Live demo](https://playground.wordpress.net/) | [Documentation and API Reference](https://wordpress.github.io/wordpress-playground/)

 [WordPress Playground](https://github.com/WordPress/wordpress-playground) is an experimental in-browser WordPress that runs without a PHP server thanks to the magic of WebAssembly.